 Behind the bar, workflow is just as important as what guests see in front.
 A setup that allows staff to move easily between storage, prep, and service points will perform better under pressure.
 Wide counters, clean surfaces, and smart placement of bins, bottles, and tools all contribute to smooth service.
 From the guest side, spacing, height, and visual clarity affect how quickly people can order and receive drinks.

-Pro tip: Have someone walk through the entire bar process from both guest and staff perspectives before the event begins.
-Small adjustments to spacing or layout can prevent service delays later.
+Pro tip: Walk through the entire bar process from both guest and staff perspectives before the event.
+Small adjustments to spacing or layout prevent service delays.

 Real Examples from Thirst Events